sunfounder/esp32-starter-kit/docs/source/index.rst

 Welcome to the ESP32 Learning Kit!
 This comprehensive package is designed to offer both beginners and seasoned developers a deep dive into the versatile world of the ESP32 microcontroller.
 With the ESP32 WROOM 32E at its core, and a range of accompanying components like LEDs, sensors, motors, and more, users can explore a vast array of projects.

-Whether you're keen on basic electronics, IoT integrations, or even car projects, this kit has it all.
+Whether you're keen on basic electronics, IoT integrations, this kit has it all.
 For MicroPython enthusiasts, we provide a structured introduction to MicroPython, complete with IDE setups and basic syntax lessons.
 Arduino users are not left behind, with a dedicated section on getting started with Arduino, and a suite of basic projects to jumpstart the learning process.

 For the creatives, there's a delightful section on integrating with Scratch, allowing for a blend of programming and storytelling.
 Each project in the kit is meticulously outlined, ensuring you understand the objectives, the circuit assembly, and the programming aspects.